FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 -  Confirm that the design and installation of the entire robot system is accurate

--  Clear instructions
+-  Clear instructions for use

--  See the relevant signs and contact information of the integrated dealer on the robot
+-  Kark the relevant signs and contact information of integrators on the robot

 -  Collect all the documents in the technical file, including this manual